-The U.S. Bureau of Reclamation and the seven Colorado River basin states are working together to develop drought contingency plans that reduce the risk of Lake Powell and Lake Mead declining to critically low levels.
+On March 19, 2019, the Governor’s representatives of the seven Colorado River Basin States and key water districts formally submitted Drought Contingency Plans to Congress for immediate implementation in order to reduce the risk of Lake Powell and Lake Mead declining to critically low levels.

 The Colorado River provides water to almost 40 million people and 4 million acres of farmland.
 Since 2000, historically dry conditions have added stress to the Colorado River’s water resources.
 As a result, the combined storage in Lake Powell and Lake Mead has reached its lowest level since the 1960s and the risk of reaching critically low elevations at Lakes Powell and Mead has increased nearly four-fold over the past decade.
 Critically low reservoir levels could affect compliance with the 1922 Colorado River Compact; Lake Powell could drop below the level required to generate hydropower; and the economies, livelihoods, and natural resources of the Basin states could be negatively impacted.